twalichiewicz/portfolio/source/_posts/Custom-Install.md

 While moving the tool to a web environment solved several of the shortcomings of the older desktop installer, one of the limitations of a web tool was that we lost our direct connection to seeing what is happening on any individual's machine.

 The Autodesk Desktop Application (ADA) is another application that Autodesk offered to help individual end-users keep their Autodesk software up-to-date.
-The proposed integration to the Custom Install tool was to allow administrators to "publish" packages from the webtool, and specify which end-user's machines the software should be installed on.
+The proposed integration to the Custom Install tool was to allow administrators to "publish" packages from the web tool, and specify which end-user's machines the software should be installed on.
 At that point, all that the administrator would need to do is ensure all of the machines they're responsible for have ADA installed and they would be able to remotely push software package installs to any machine, and have it self-report on its status, enable/disable automatic updating of that software, and a variety of other features.

 <div class="alert alert-default">
   <div class="alert-inner">